 The local executive committee (giunta comunale) is the municipality's executive branch.
-It implements decisions taken by the local council and its members, called deputies (assessori) are designated by the mayor.
+It implements decisions made by the local council and its members, called deputies (assessori), are designated by the mayor.

 The mayor (sindaco) is elected by direct universal suffrage for a total of five years.
-He/she delegates some of his/her competences to the executive committee, whose member he/she designates, and is also at the head of the local civil service.
+He/ she delegates some of his/her competences to the executive committee, whose members he/she designates.
+The mayor is also at the head of the local civil service.